cosmos/ibc-go/docs/migrations/v3-to-v4.md

 The `OnChanOpenInit` application callback has been modified.
 The return signature now includes the application version as detailed in the latest IBC [spec changes](https://github.com/cosmos/ibc/pull/629).

+The `NewErrorAcknowledgement` method signature has changed.
+It now accepts an `error` rather than a `string`.
+This was done in order to prevent accidental state changes.
+All error acknowledgements now contain a deterministic ABCI code and error message.
+It is the responsibility of the application developer to emit error details in events.

 ### ICS27 - Interchain Accounts

 The `RegisterInterchainAccount` API has been modified to include an additional `version` argument.
 This change has been made in order to support ICS29 fee middleware, for relayer incentivization of ICS27 packets.